 How to Celebrate Candy Cane Day

 It is quite hard to make your own candy canes if you are not an experienced confectioner and chances are that attempts will result in more of a mess than anything else.
-That’s why we’re not going to give you a candy cane recipe, but rather a recipe for something that can be easily made using candy canes, that is both pretty and delicious, and will be te perfect addition to your hliday desserts table: Peppermint Bark.
+That’s why we’re not going to give you a candy cane recipe, but rather a recipe for something that can be easily made using candy canes, that is both pretty and delicious, and will be the perfect addition to your holiday desserts table.

 Put the candy canes in a plastic bag and hammer into 1/4-inch chunks or smaller.
 Melt the chocolate slowly in a double boiler until completely melted, thich and creamy.
 Add most of the candy cane chunks (set a few aside) and peppermint extract to the chocolate.
 Pour your mixture onto a cookie sheet layered with parchment or waxed paper, top with the remaining candy cane chunks, and place in the refrigerator for 45 minutes or until firm.
 Lastly, remove chocolate from cookie sheet and break into pieces (like peanut brittle).
 Enjoy the taste of Christmas!

 Leftover holiday candy canes can also be used to decorate a variety of cakes and cookies, either as larger chunks or crushed finely and used as sprinkles.
 They can also be used as classy stirrers, should you decide to make some rich, mint-infused hot chocolate.
 Basically, the possibilities are endless, all you have to do is accept Candy Cane Day into your heart and the rest will come!